Skip to Main Content

 The closing disclosure will outline the exact amount of the closing costs.
 Plan on bringing a cashier’s check, which is a check that shows the funds are guaranteed by a bank or a credit union, to cover these costs.

-Even if you’re buying a brand-new house, you should do another walkthrough of the house to make sure it is still in good condition or that any changes or repairs that you asked for were made, as well.
+Even if you’re buying a brand-new house, you should do another walkthrough to ensure it’s still in good condition or that any requested changes or repairs were made.

-The buyer’s lender will communicate with the real estate agent so they can coordinate a closing time for all the parties.
+The buyer’s lender will talk with the real estate agent so they can plan a closing time for all the parties.

 “Once you go to the title company to execute all the required documents in the presence of a notary public, and the seller has executed their portion of the documents as well, the escrow officer will forward all the closing documents to the buyer’s lender,” says Martinez-Alvidrez.
 “Once the buyer’s lender verifies everything was executed and initialed correctly, they will authorize the title company to finalize the transaction and disburse funds once they have the wire transfer from the lender.
 That’s when the buyer can obtain his/her keys.”